top of page

 Dograk is a prison-like area for the Shadow Clan, located not far from the southern border.
 If a traitor is captured, the clan will perform a shame and dishonour ritual, which could lead to a selection of death or torture.
 If the traitor dies, they will be tossed into a pit that leads to the world core or lava.

-If a Shadow Raqion dies and their body is found, the clan will perform another ritual that turns the body into a flower seed.
-This seed will be planted, and from it, a pitch-black flower with a soft glow will rise.
+If a Shadow clan Raqion dies and their body is found, the clan will perform another ritual that turns their body into ashes.
+These ashes will can planted, and from the location, a pitch-black flower with a soft glow can rise.
 These are called the fallen souls and represent those who were honoured and loyal until the end.
 Some Raqions place the weapon of the fallen one in the ground near the flower.
 This is a sign of respect and a way to identify who is buried at that location.
 For clan leaders, the process is different.
 These leaders are brought back to Soratra, where a ceremonial ritual honours their death and life.
 They are then mummified and placed in a decorated coffin.
 Afterward, they are escorted and laid to rest in the Clan Leader Gallery, hidden in the caves.
 Here, their body will rest alongside previous leaders.

 TRADING, MATERIAL AND FOOD